Friday, February 28, 2014

 Review

-However, Margaret Hamilton shines the wickedness in her role as the Wicked Witch.
-The fact her performance with the intentional accent that creeps me out shows she was good at playing that part.
+However, Margaret Hamilton shines with wickedness as the Wicked Witch.
+Her performance with the intentional accent that creeps me out shows she played the part well.
 Not to mention the make-up that will surely scare off young kids and tiny tots, I was never a big fan of Judy Garland.
 She looks a bit grown up to play the 11-year-old Dorothy Gale.
 Quite simply, I enjoyed her performance and singing.
 The film's photography is splendid.
 I like how it changes through its sepia tone into colour to show how magical is the land of Oz.
-The songs were great and timeless, including "Over the Rainbow".
+The songs, including "Over the Rainbow", were unforgettable and timeless.

 Somebody will likely one day remake THE WIZARD OF OZ with CGI and motion capture.
 I can't say that THE WIZARD OF OZ is a bad musical fantasy.
-The film may have ups and let-downs, but it's at least refreshing to re-experience the Yellow Brick Road.
+The film may have its ups and downs, but it's at least refreshing to re-experience the Yellow Brick Road.

 Star rating: (7/10) Good Movie